-Time Displacement / Chemobrionic Garden was mentioned in a featured story at NASA’s Astrobiology Institute site
+Time Displacement / Chemobrionic Garden was mentioned in a featured story at NASA’s Astrobiology Institute site.

-More about the history of chemical gardens
+About the history of chemical gardens

 The history of chemical gardens has always been closely intertwined with experiments juxtaposing the propagation of forms in chemical reactions with biological forms.
 In the early 19th century, scientific research attempted to prove that biological life had evolved from the inorganic worlds of physics and chemistry: from chemical gardens and osmotic forces, from diffusion and other physical and chemical mechanisms.
 Scientists’ endeavours in plasmogeny and synthetic biology were refuted when, in the 20th century, genetics established the complexity of hereditary cells by isolating DNA.
 In the 21st century, on 29 May 2015, a group of 21 distinguished scientists issued a paper entitled From chemical gardens to chemobrionics, reiterating a call for research into the principles of self-assembling structures, to produce– as they suggest – new insights into the origin of metabolism in Earth’s early geological periods.